DougReeder/enyo-animated/README.md

 ## Using

-1. Clone this repo to a directory in the lib directory of an Enyo app (beside layout).
+1. Clone this repo to a directory in the lib directory of an Enyo app (alongside layout).
 2. To source/package.js, add the line `"$lib/enyo-animated",`
-3. Add one or more of the controls to your app.
+3. Add one or more of the Controls to your app.

 ## animated.Toast